freeCodeCamp/guide/src/pages/articles/certificates/returning-boolean-values-from-functions/index.md

 ---
-title: Returning Boolean Values From Functions
+title: Returning Boolean Values from Functions
 ---
 You may recall from Comparison with the Equality Operator that all comparison operators return a boolean `true` or `false` value.